Wastewater treatment plant parameters

 Ammonium NH4

-Like NTK, NH4+ is a good chemical indicator of direct pollution of river water.
-This may involve the discharge of wastewater directly into the natural environment (mainly from storm drains), but also pollution linked to the runoff of animal manure spread on fields.
+Like TKN, NH4+ is a good chemical indicator of direct pollution of river water.
+This can be due to wastewater discharge directly into the natural environment (mainly from storm overflows) but also to pollution related to runoff from animal waste spread on fields.

 NH4+ is dangerous for aquatic fauna because it contributes to the reduction of oxygen concentration, in particular because of the bacterial proliferation that it promotes.
-Moreover, NH4+ becomes toxic when the pH is higher than 8 because it is transformed back into gaseous NH3 which remains dissolved in the water.
+Furthermore, NH4+ becomes toxic when the pH is above 8 because it transforms back into gaseous NH3 which remains dissolved in the water.

-In aquaponics, aquaculture or fish farming, this parameter is very closely monitored with the pH.
+In aquaponics, aquaculture, or fish farming, this parameter is closely monitored along with pH.
 Indeed, a poor concentration of NH3, even of the order of 1 mg /l, can lead to mortality.

-Fry are highly sensitive, and the quality of their water must be carefully monitored.
+Fry are extremely sensitive, and their water quality must be very carefully controlled.
 Trout are also quite sensitive to NH3, the 96 LC50 (median lethal concentration over 96 hours which expresses the acute toxicity on fish – mortality of 50% of trout) is only 0.4mg/l.
 So imagine trout fry !

 Nitrites NO2 and nitrates N03

 In the nitrogen cycle, ammonium is transformed into nitrites NO2 and then into nitrates.
-Nitrites are volatile substances that do not remain in this form for a long time.
-During regular analysis of wastewater treatment plants, nitrite represents only a small part of the nitrogen fraction, even after a nitrification step.
+Nitrites are unstable compounds that do not remain in this form for long.
+In routine analyses performed at wastewater treatment plants, nitrites represent a tiny fraction of total Nitrogen, even after nitrification.
 That’s why they are generally not monitored.
 On the other hand, NO3- nitrates are more stable and the final form of oxydation.
 Therefore, they are used to determine the nitrogen pollution’s oxygen fraction.

 Like NH4+, nitrite and nitrate are usually analyzed in tubes by colorimetry using a spectrophotometer, and their concentration is also expressed in mgN/L. The samples must also be filtered and the NO3 and NO2 tubes must also be recycled in a specialized channel.